 The balanced scoreboard method evaluates employees based on many things, not just what their output is.
 It considers things such as goals for customer service, learning, upskilling, growing, and internal processes.

 Think of this technique as a comprehensive method.
 For example, your employee’s performance will be evaluated not just on their ability to meet the sales targets but also on how they interact with customers, how they work in a team, and how seriously they pursue personal growth.
-This method not only focuses on achieving targets but equally focuses on the overall growth of your employees, leading to qualitative improvement of your workforce.

 5. Self-Assessments